 Matthew 25 gathering focuses on what it takes to carry out Jesus’ directive

 The Rev. Gad Mpoyo, who hails from the Democratic Republic of Congo, is the organizing pastor of Shalom International Ministries in Clarkston, Georgia, one of the most diverse communities in the country.
 He’s also 1001 New Worshiping Communities’ associate for the Southeast Region.
-Carolyn Thalman is a member of the National Response Team for Presbyterian Disaster Assistance and a ruling elder at First Presbyterian Church in Winchester, Virginia, which is busy preparing to welcome six men from Afghanistan.
+Carolyn Thalman is a member of the National Response Team for Presbyterian Disaster Assistance and a ruling elder at First Presbyterian Church in Winchester, Virginia.

 Thalman said she first became interested in refugee work when her daughter served as a Young Adult Volunteer in Guatemala.
 That’s when she learned there are many people “who need to be somewhere else to be safe.”
 Providing safety and welcome “is not something that’s comfortable for me, or not in my realm of experience.
 This was a brand-new open door for me that changed the way I view the world,” she said.
 “Now I know there are a lot of people who are hurting that need help from those of us with the capacity to help.
 I am one of those people.”